Requirements in filing Car Insurance Claims:

 As part of your car insurance and if you have paid your towing company yourself, save the receipt for possible reimbursement afterwards.
 You may also be entitled for a reimbursement if the other party was found to be at fault.

-Need an emergency roadside assistance?
+Need emergency roadside assistance?
 Turn to Cape Coral Towing and Recovery, Inc. for speedy roadside assistance and towing service in Cape Coral, Fort Myers, Lehigh Acres, Estero, Bonita Springs, and anywhere in Southwest Florida.

 How to File a Car Insurance Claim After an Accident?